-- NPC tuition and fees are among the lowest in the entire state.
+- NPC tuition and fees are the lowest in the entire state.
 And you may even qualify for federal grants to help defray your education related expenses!

 - OSHA-10 construction certification to prepare you for entry into the workplace is standard in the program.

 The economic downturn that has slowed the construction industry in Arizona the past few years is easing.
 Prospects for the building trades are greatly improved and increasing every day!
 Now is the opportune time to learn construction technology skills that will serve you for a lifetime.
 You'll find a degree program that emphasizes building fundamentals for any number of career fields including: masonry and concrete systems, framing, roofing, thermal and moisture protection, electrical, mechanical and plumbing systems.
 Effective communication and job success strategies are emphasized throughout the program.